linqiu0-0/DubLease/DeveloperGuide.md

 `$ git@github.com:linqiu0-0/DubLease.git`

 ## Start Developing
+### Downloading Docker
+You can download docker following [this link](https://www.docker.com/)

 ### Start containers
-Use the `docker-compose` tool from the root directory to start both the backend and frontend containers, :
+Use `docker-compose` from the root directory to start both the backend and frontend containers:
 1. Fisrt build the system through `docker compose build `
 2. Then run the system through`docker compose up`